LG 32UL500-W Review

 Should you buy the LG 32UL500-W?

 For art and video editing or general productivity – YES.
-The LG 32UL500-W comes at a compelling price, while offering massive 4K screen space with support for HDR content and Adaptive-Sync.
-For gamers – the 60Hz refresh rate and 4ms GTG response time will not get them excited.
+The LG 32UL500-W comes at a compelling price while offering massive 4K screen space with HDR content and Adaptive-Sync support.
+The 60Hz refresh rate and 4ms GTG response time will not get gamers excited.
 And, this isn’t one of the best 4K monitors around.

 However, it will keep casual gamers satisfied, especially those who don’t mind frame rates of 60 fps and below.
-If you’re a pro-gamer looking for a more serious 4k gaming monitor on budget, the Asus TUF Gaming VG289Q is worth checking out.
+If you’re a pro-gamer looking for a more serious 4k gaming monitor on a budget, the Sceptre C305B-200UN is worth checking out.

 LG 32UL500-W 32 Inch UHD (3840 x 2160) VA Display with AMD FreeSync, DCI-P3 95% Color Gamut and HDR 10 Compatibility, Silver/White, Silve/White